Messy with butter, sassy with flavour, steam it 5 minutes — that's the way I like it anyway!

 The sugar enhanced (se) variety requires soil that is at least 17°C (63°F) or higher for germination.
 The same holds true for the super sweet (sh2) variety.

-To get the best results when growing sweet corn, plant your corn patch in a square configuration, or at least a double row.
+To get the best results, plant your corn patch in a square configuration, or at least a double row.
 This is essential because sweet corn depends on the wind for pollination and this works best when cornstalks are close enough to touch each other.

 Plant extra seeds per block and if necessary you can use any spare seedling to fill in gaps so you won't have to worry about pollination.